synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 then it's up to other scientists to decide whose work to build on, or whether to try to combine both approaches.

+### Exercise

+1. Partner up with another participant in the room.
+Designate the person on the left as "partner A" and the person on the right as "partner B".
+If you haven't created an account on GitHub, go ahead and do it (each person should have their own account).

 ## The Opposite of "Open" Isn't "Closed", It's "Broken"

 Free sharing of information might be the ideal in science,